×

 Dynamic IP address (DHCP) assignment configuration

-A pod obtains its original DHCP lease when it is created.
+A pod obtains its original DHCP lease when the pod gets created.
 The lease must be periodically renewed by a minimal DHCP server deployment running on the cluster.

 To trigger the deployment of the DHCP server, you must create a shim network attachment by editing the Cluster Network Operator configuration, as in the following example: